It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 It’s a lot to cover, so let’s jump right in!

 Let’s get nerdy for a second (you’re reading Nerd Fitness after all).
 I assume you’re familiar with Groot, the tree-like superhero from Guardians of the Galaxy.
-He can grow and change his shape to suit the situation.

 The road to perpetual weight loss and healthiness is fraught with peril.